scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[22:7]** Or a woman who has conceived, if she bring forth untimely, does she not assuredly slay her infant?

 **[22:8]** Or he who builds a house, if he does not roof it and complete it, can it be called a house?
-Tell me that first.'
+Tell me that first."

 **[23:1]** And I answered and said: 'Not so, O LORD, my Lord.'

 **[23:2]** And He answered and said unto me: "Why therefore art thou troubled about that which thou knowest not, and why art thou ill at ease about things in which thou art ignorant?

-**[23:3]** For as thou hast not forgotten the people who now are and those who have passed away, so I remember those who are appointed to come.
+**[23:3]** For as thou hast not forgotten the people who now are and those who have passed away, so I remember those who are remembered, and those who are to come.

 **[23:4]** Because when Adam sinned and death was decreed against those who should be born, then the multitude of those who should be born was numbered, and for that number a place was prepared where the living might dwell and the dead might be guarded.